yosmelchiang/wdt_demo/Documentation/Jira.md

     - The navbar should not have any concrete functionanility, other than visual animations on hover.
 However, the `Dashboard` button should always direct the user to the front page.
     - Company branding rules should be properly implemented for the requested elements.
     - Project dependencies and libraries should be properly linked and structured.
 Since we are using a modular approach for this project, the folder structure should be concise and easy to understand.
     - API calls and user fetching should happen once the DOM elementes have fully loaded.
-We have provided a console log for the development team to check that loaded elements are fully loaded.
+We have provided a history of console logs for the development team to check that loaded elements are fully loaded.

 ## Sprint 2 (25 Nov - 2 Dec) - Staff Functionality (1 week)